-S. Point of Difference Housing Finance Banking Finance No. 1 Goal and Focus This covers funding for real estate purchases, services offered by banks, such as credit cards, investment services, personal and company loans, checking and savings accounts, and credit cards, are collectively referred to as banking finance.
-Although house loans are a part of banking finance, the field's purview is far property development and home ownership. andproductsforbothindividualsandcorporations.
-2 Financial Products Loans against property, balance transfer loans, construction loans, and purchases loans are the main offerings in the housing finance industry.
+S. Point of Difference Housing Finance Banking Finance No. 1 Goal and Focus Lending and other A wider range of financial financial services services offered by banks, pertaining to residential such as credit cards, real estate are the specific investment services, focus of housing finance. personal and company This covers funding for loans, checking and savings real estate purchases, accounts, and credit cards, building new residences, are collectively referred to remodeling old ones, and as banking finance. using real estate as Although house loans are a collateral for other loans. part of banking finance, the The goal of housing field's purview is far financing is to encourage broader, encompassing a range of financial services property development and home ownership. and products for both individuals and corporations.
+2 Financial Products Loans against property, balance transfer loans, construction loans, renovation loans, and purchases loans are the main offerings in the housing finance industry.
 Among the numerous products provided by banking finance are credit cards, mortgages, business loans, auto loans, student loans, savings and deposit accounts, and credit cards.
 3 Regulatory Bodies India's home finance industry is primarily governed by the National home Bank (NHB), which oversees Housing Finance Companies (HFCs) and ensures they follow appropriate lending standards.
 Banking financing is regulated by the Reserve Bank of India (RBI), which also sets interest rates, monetary policy, and regulatory criteria for all banking activities.
 4 Lending Institution Housing Finance Companies (HFCs) are specialist lenders that only offer loans connected to housing.
 Examples of HFCs are HDFC and LIC Housing Finance.
 Many different types of institutions, such as commercial banks, cooperative banks, and public sector banks, offer banking finance.
-5 Loan Disbursement and Terms Loans for housing finance are frequently long-term, with up to 30-year payback terms.
-Bank loans come in a range of durations, from long-term mortgages to short-term personal loans.
+5 Loan Disbursement and Terms Bank loans come in a range of durations, from long-term mortgages to short-term personal loans.
 In accordance with the nature of the loan and the requirements of the borrower, banks also offer flexible payback terms.
 6 Interest Rate and Repayments Depending on the type of loan and the borrower's profile, interest rates on housing finance products might change and are impacted by the current In banking finance, monetary policy, market dynamics, and specific borrower risk profiles all affect interest rates.
 Banks offer a range of loan market rates.
-In order to draw in buyers, HFCs packages with variable interest rates, such as 3 , choices with fixed and variable rates.
-7 Customer Focus Banks serve a wider range of clients, including people, companies, and organizations.
+In order to draw in buyers, HFCs packages with variable interest rates, such as frequently provide attractive rates. · 7 Customer Focus Banks serve a wider range of clients, including people, companies, and organizations.